-general and Dungeons and Dragons in particular.
+web site is a free resource for fantasy roleplaying and Dungeons and Dragons.
 There are guides to help teach brand new gamers as well as articles that will appeal to seasoned players and Dungeon Masters.
 While this site has resources and ideas for all fantasy RPGs, many pages refer to 3rd/3.5 edition D&D, a number refer to Pathfinder, and I have hopes to include D&D Next in the future.

 The About Playing section is for new and seasoned players, providing general guides to to roleplaying games and articles about more specific issues facing those who play.

 The Character Names collection has advice on how to name your roleplaying characters and a compilation of thousands of names that you can use for all of your fantasy gaming needs.

 The Homebrew Creations index is a directory to character classes, races, items, domains, and other features I have created for my games and which you can use in yours.

 The Dungeon Mastering notes cover tips, tricks, aspects of world and character building that are not often covered in books.
 Some articles will appeal to players, as well.